 Top Education Degrees understands that people considering careers in education are thinking about more than just their degree programs.
 That is why we also offer informative features and links to important education organizations.
 Our goal is to educate you about everything you need to know as you embark on your dream educational career.

 Some back-to-school facts for educational professionals:

-- Another 600,000 teachers earned the same median salary teaching in middle schools that year.
+- Another 600,000 teachers earn the same median salary teaching in middle schools.

-- The nearly 227,000 educational administrators employed in the nations elementary, middle and high schools earned a median salary of roughly $88,000 in 2012.
+- The nearly 227,000 educational administrators employed in the nation’s elementary, middle, and high schools earn a median salary of roughly $88,000.

-- In 2012, another 162,000 educational administrators were employed by postsecondary institutions like colleges and universities.
-Their median annual pay was $86,000.
+- Another 162,000 educational administrators are employed by postsecondary institutions like colleges and universities.
+Their median annual pay is $86,000.

 Are you ready to hit the books and begin earning your education degree?
 Learn more about the best education degree programs at our homepage at TopEducationDegrees.org.

 A former middle and high school teacher, Dr. Armstrong returned to graduate school in 2002 at the University of Virginia to complete her doctorate in Educational Administration and Supervision.
 Since graduation, she has served as a faculty member at The George Washington University and the University of Calgary, and most recently as an adjunct at Vanderbilt University, teaching online and on-campus graduate education courses.
 A mother of three children, one of whom was homeschooled for a short period of time, she embraced the opportunity to pursue and share online resources for other homeschoolers.